 Though the dump has changed drastically over the years, the people and their needs have not, and ER continues its work at the site.
-In March 2006, ER opened the Zambiza Daycare Center and Preschool.
-In 2016, we moved the Daycare (also called the Child Development Center) off-site to provide a safer environment for the kids.
-Today we serve 20 children from infancy through age 3 by providing nutrition, certified childcare instructors, skills development and a safe environment.
+Today ER serves 35+ children in our After-School Program.
 ER also provides family counseling, outreach to night workers and help in building permanent homes for at-risk families.

 Our Women's Program serves 60+ through two weekly gatherings that provide exercise, nutrition, counseling, skills training and business support.

-The Quito Family Resource Center (QFRC) opened in June 2013 where families from the dump receive basic life-skills/nutrition/exercise training, learn crafts and more.
+The Quito Family Resource Center (QFRC) opened in June 2013 and is a place where families from the dump receive basic life-skills/nutrition/exercise training, learn crafts and more.
 ER also provides an after-school program for children at the QFRC and a men's program that emphasizes building skills and confidence through making furniture out of pallet wood.